AmplitudeAudio/doc-sdk/docs/api/mixer/OutputNodeInstance/index.md

 ---
 title: OutputNodeInstance
-description: Class used to marks the output of the pipeline.
+description: Class used to mark the output of the pipeline.
 generator: doxide
 ---